 Each junior and senior student must complete a basic health care provider CPR training Course and provide evidence of completion prior to the first date of Upper Division enrollment (or upon return from an extended leave of greater than one semester).
-The only acceptable CPR training is the Basic Life Support (BLS) Healthcare Provider training through the American Red Cross.
-CPR training/certification must be valid for each academic year of enrollment in the Upper Division.Students are expected to monitor certification expiration and, if not in compliance, will not be able to participate in clinical rotations.
+The only acceptable CPR training is the Basic Life Support (BLS) Healthcare Provider training utilizing the curriculum put forth by the American Heart Association (AHA).
+CPR training/certification must be valid for each academic year of enrollment in the Upper Division.
+Students are expected to monitor certification expiration and, if not in compliance, will not be able to participate in clinical rotations.
 Failure to participate in clinical rotations will result in a failing grade.